Hauraki District Council’s $4.4 million Kaimanawa drinking water supply project near Hikutaia is underway.

 Part of a larger project

 The Kaimanawa drinking water supply is the last of the council’s rural supplies to be upgraded as part of an ambitious project to upgrade all its rural drinking water supplies.
 The Waikino, Karangahake and Mackaytown water supplies have all been upgraded over the past few years.

-Council began laying water pipes in rural areas between Hikutaia and Paeroa in March and hopes to begin laying water pipes in Paeroa township in January 2020.
-It’s expected work will be complete in June 2020.
+Council began laying water pipes in rural areas between Hikutaia and Paeroa in March and began laying water pipes in Paeroa township in January 2020.
+Work on this section will be completed in March.

 The work through Paeroa township will be installed by the less invasive method of drilling underground, rather than digging open trenches, and most of the work will be carried out in the road reserve.
-The work will affect only a few private properties, and council is currently talking with those property owners.
+Pressure testing and commissioning of the pipeline will commence in late March and be completed at the end of April 2020.

 Boil water notice

 A permanent boil water notice is currently in place and has been for several years for users of the Kaimanawa supply.
 The water is treated but there have been problems with water quality and supply in the past, especially during flooding.